-The A. James Clark School of Engineering and Department of Electrical and Computer Engineering propose to establish a 12-credit Post-Baccalaureate Certificate in Networking Software Development.
+Senate Document #: 17-18-05 PCC ID #: 16054 Title: Establish a Post-Baccalaureate Certificate in Networking Software Development Presenter: Dylan Roby, Chair, Senate Programs, Curricula, and Courses Committee Date of SEC Review: August 29, 2017 Date of Senate Review: September 6, 2017 Voting (highlight one): On resolutions or recommendations one by one, or In a single vote To endorse entire report Statement of Issue: The A. James Clark School of Engineering and Department of Electrical and Computer Engineering propose to establish a 12-credit Post-Baccalaureate Certificate in Networking Software Development.
 This certificate program will be for students who are enrolled in the Master of Science in Telecommunications program.
 As computer networks become more sophisticated there is a growing need for software designed specifically for computer networks.
 Examples of emerging networking software technologies are Software Defined Networking and Network Function Virtualization.
 As these technologies increase in use, there is an emerging need for telecommunications professionals who are skilled in networking software development.
 Course requirements for the certificate program include four courses.

-At least two courses must be taken from the following set:

-- ENTS689A Special Topics: Algorithms and Data Structures - ENTS669X Special Topics in Computing Systems series

-Also, at least two courses must be taken from the following set:

-- ENTS689G Special Topics: Design and Analysis of Communication Networks - ENTS649X Special Topics in Networking series - ENTS749X Advanced Topics in Networking series
+At least two courses must be taken from the following set: • ENTS689A Special Topics: Algorithms and Data Structures • ENTS669X Special Topics in Computing Systems series Also, at least two courses must be taken from the following set: • ENTS689G Special Topics: Design and Analysis of Communication Networks • ENTS649X Special Topics in Networking series • ENTS749X Advanced Topics in Networking series

-This proposal was approved by the Graduate School Programs, Curricula, and Courses committee on March 17, 2017, and was approved by the Senate Programs, Curricula, and Courses committee on May 5, 2017.
+Relevant Policy # & URL: This proposal was approved by the Graduate School Programs, Curricula, and Courses committee on March 17, 2017, and was approved by the Senate Programs, Curricula, and Courses committee on May 5, 2017.
+N/A • · · Recommendation: The Senate Committee on Programs, Curricula, and Courses recommends that the Senate approve this new certificate program.
+Committee Work: The committee first considered this proposal at its meeting on April 7, 2017.

-RECOMMENDATION(S)

-The Senate Committee on Programs, Curricula, and Courses recommends that the Senate approve this new certificate program.

-COMMITTEE WORK

-The committee first considered this proposal at its meeting on April 7, 2017.
 The committee recommended changes to the proposal.
 The revised proposal was presented to the committee on May 5, 2017.
 Zoltan Safar, director of the Master of Science in Telecommunications program, presented the proposal.
 The revised proposal was unanimously approved by the committee.

-ALTERNATIVES

-The Senate could decline to approve this new certificate program.
-If the Senate declines to approve this certificate program, students in the Master of Science in Telecommunications program will lose an opportunity to have their focus in networking software development formally recognized.
+Alternatives: The Senate could decline to approve this new certificate program.
+Risks: If the Senate declines to approve this certificate program, students in the Master of Science in Telecommunications program will lose an opportunity to have their focus in networking software development formally recognized.
+Financial Implications: There are no significant financial implications with this proposal.
+Further Approvals Required: If the Senate approves this proposal, it would still require further approval by the President, the Chancellor, and the Maryland Higher Education Commission.

-RISKS

-There are no risks to the University.

-FINANCIAL IMPLICATIONS

-There are no significant financial implications with this proposal.